 Congratulations to the second FIRST Dean’s List Finalist:

-The Engineering Inspiration Award celebrates outstanding success in advancing respect and appreciation for engineering within a team's community.
-Inspiring others to respect science and technology requires passion, knowledge and commitment; FIRST celebrates these qualities by presenting its Engineering Inspiration Award.
+The Engineering Inspiration Award celebrates outstanding success in advancing respect and appreciation for engineering within a team's school or organization, and community.
+Inspiring others to respect science and technology requires passion, knowledge and commitment, and we recognize these qualities through this award.

-This alliance rose to the challenge of Destination Deep Space presented by the Boeing Company, and is truly out of this world.
+This alliance rose to the many challenges of CHARGED UP and proved to be an exciting competitive combination.
 They can now proudly hang a Winner’s banner in their Pit.

 Regional Finalist celebrates the alliance that makes it to the final match of the competition.
 FIRST recognizes the talent of these outstanding competitors.
 They were sensational and we are proud to honor them.